-Our Minnesota personal injury lawyers have had this situation come up many times when a company or business has injured our client and then declares bankruptcy, or even where the company is already in the process of bankruptcy before the accident, but still operating, and our client is injured.
+Our Minnesota personal injury lawyers have encountered situations where a company or business has injured our client and then files for bankruptcy.
+In some case, the company is already in the process of bankruptcy before the accident, but still operating, and our client is injured.
 Often, there will be a claims process where the bankruptcy trustee will determine a value for the claim, and then that amount will be listed as an unsecured claim that will receive the same proportionate payment as other unsecured claims.
 (This is usually a very small payout on the claim).

 One exception to these discharge rules is that the Bankruptcy Code bars the discharge of any eventual judgment that involves the commission of “willful and malicious” act or is because of drunk driving under 11 U.S.C. § 523(a)(6).
 But the injured person has the burden of proof in bankruptcy court that the offender’s conduct satisfied the statutory requirement.

-Another exception is that if restitution is ordered, it is entered as a civil judgment against the defendant and in the victim’s favor, and is not dischargable in bankruptcy.
+Another exception is that if restitution is ordered, it is entered as a civil judgment against the defendant and in the victim’s favor and is not dischargable in bankruptcy.
 MS § 611A.04, subd.
 3.

-If you have been injured in an accident, please call us and speak with an accident injury lawyer about your potential case.
-An experienced personal injury attorney will provide you with a free consultation, and we never charge anything unless you obtain a recovery on your case.
+If you have been injured in an accident, please call us and speak with an experienced personal injury lawyer about your potential case.
+An attorney will provide you with a free consultation, and we never charge anything unless you obtain a recovery on your case.
 If you have been injured by a business or company that is in bankruptcy, we can still sue them and proceed against their insurance or other assets.
 Pam Rochlin and David Rochlin are lawyers with more than 25 years’ experience successfully helping hundreds of people injured in accidents throughout Minnesota.
 We will answer your questions and make sure you get fair compensation for your injuries.